 But as I negotiated my personal brand of feminism as a younger woman — celebration of femininity, check; equal pay, check; chivalry, check; gender roles, some traditional, some fluid, check and check again— I went through a phase where I loudly and boldly asserted to anyone who would listen that yes, women are, in fact, “crazy”.
 And not only that, but we should be proud of it.
 Our purported insanity, I asserted, was an act of bravery.
 A statement of freedom.
 A live-out-loud outrageousness undergirded by the confidence and self-adulation all women should practice.

 I maintained the blog for years, garnered a modest following, then stopped writing when I no longer felt I had anything constructive to add to the discourse.
-I ultimately shut it down completely when I looked back on some of my older views and experiences as insipid.
+I ultimately shut it down completely when I looked back on some of my older views and experiences as ignorant and insipid.
 The passionate pushback against the patriarchy and the fascination with the misdeeds of men withered.
 Moreover, years of fighting my true romantic nature in favor of a manufactured Strong Black Womanhood that protected me from having to invest emotionally in relationships beyond superfluity had taken its toll.
 I was wearied.
 And somewhere along the way, I was dismayed to realize, I’d also stopped taking chances.
 Much later, therapy led me to explore theories around this behavior, but suffice it to say that something tucked me into myself and I fell willfully quiet.

 But my life, the inevitable fodder and fuel for my work, took turns.
 I dated.
 I dated more.
 I dated men much older than me.
 I dated guys younger than me.
 I didn't date at all.
 I lied about my sexuality to men that showed too much interest and consequently scared me shitless.
 I had brief liaisons with highly eligible guys and then blocked their numbers and hid when I saw them in public (sidenote: I lost two really good guy friends this way after pulling this stunt with their respective besties).
 I practiced celibacy for an astonishingly long period of time, considering my libido.
 I lost my orgasm.
 I became addicted to fitness to replace the sex, working out 2-3 times a day and becoming so anal about my diet that I wouldn't even attend events where food was served.
 I was literally driving myself crazy.
 All because I couldn't be honest with myself, or partners.